Chase Business Checking Account Review

 Depending on which account you choose, you’ll have a certain number of debits and non-electronic deposits (ATM, ACH, Wire, and QuickDeposit) fee-free per month.
 If you go over, you’ll pay $0.40 per transaction.

-Again, the key here is to choose the account that’s right for your business.
-If you find yourself paying fees every month, talk to your banker about migrating to an account that better fits your business — or look for a new bank.
+Again, the key here is to choose the right account for your business.
+If you pay fees monthly, talk to your banker about migrating to an account that better fits your business — or look for a new bank.

 Cash Deposit Fees